earthboundkid/Watsuji-and-Aesthetics/13 Aesthetic Experience.md

 Psychic distancing and intoxicated dissolution are what allow us to appreciate the fullness of the object as a value feeling without thereby committing our ordinary self to an interest in it.

 The concept of disinterested enjoyment is also present in the work of [Nishida][sc] Kitarō ([西田幾多郎][ja], 1870--1945), who had a profound effect on Watsuji’s philosophy.
-In “An Explanation of Beauty,”[^fn3-10] Nishida connects the feeling of beauty to the Buddhist concept of *muga* [無我][ja]. *Muga* is written with characters that literally mean “without” and “I,” and it was used as a translation of the Sanskrit term *[anātman][sa]* or “no self.”
+In “An Explanation of Beauty,”[^fn3-10] Nishida connects the feeling of beauty to the Buddhist concept of *muga* [無我][ja]. *Muga* is written with characters that literally mean “without” and “I,” and it was used as a translation of the Sanskrit term *[anātman][sa]* or “no-self.”
 According to Nishida, beauty is the particular form of enjoyment we feel when we achieve a state of selfless ecstasy:

 [^fn3-10]: “An Explanation of Beauty” is *Bi no Setsumei* [美の説明][ja].
 Translations are by Steve Odin.